mattermost/docs/source/developer/interactive-dialogs.rst

 To open a dialog, your integration must first receive an HTTP request from the Mattermost server.
 This request will be triggered by a slash command or an interactive message.
 It will include a trigger ID.

-Once you have the trigger ID you can use it to open the interactive dialog by sending an HTTP POST requst to ``https://<your-mattermost-url>/api/v4/actions/dialogs/open``.
+Once you have the trigger ID you can use it to open the interactive dialog by sending an HTTP POST request to ``https://<your-mattermost-url>/api/v4/actions/dialogs/open``.
 See the below section for what to include in the body of that HTTP request.

 Parameters
 -----------------------